forcedotcom/dialog-samples/README.md

     sfdx force:org:open
     ```

-5. In **Setup**, verify the **dialog_samples** static resource and the **editAccountName** Visualforce page exist.
+5. In **Setup**, verify that the **dialog_samples** static resource and the **editAccountName** Visualforce page exist.

-6. Go to an account and select Edit Page.
-Add the **editAccountName** page to the page layout and save.
+6. Click on an account name to view the account page, and select Edit Page.
+Add the **editAccountName** page to the page layout.

-7. Go back to the account and you should see the Visualforce page embedded in the page layout:
+7. Saves your changes and click **Back** to return the Account page.
+Now, you should see the Visualforce page embedded in the page layout:

 ![Visualforce in Account page layout](vf-in-acct-layout.png)

-8. Modify the account name and hit Save.
-A confirm dialog should display.
+8. To see an example of a confirm dialog, rename the account and save your changes.
+A confirm modal dialog should appear.

-9. Modify the account name such that it contains special characters like !@#$%^&*() and hit Save.
+9. To see an example of an alert dialog, add a special characer like !@#$%^&*() to the account name and save your changes.
 An alert dialog should display to indicate an error.